Today’s rates for a wide variety of multifamily loans

-Freddie Mac Insured Bridge Loans for LIHTC-Eligible Properties
+Freddie Mac Bridge Loans for the Purchase or Refinancing of LIHTC-Eligible Properties

-Sample Freddie Mac Terms For Bridge to Resyndication Loans
+Sample Freddie Mac Terms for Bridge to Resyndication Loans in 2023

 Size: Varies based on LTV and DSCR requirements.

 Use: Preservation of affordable housing.
 Provides short-term financing to help borrowers acquire or refinance Low-Income Housing Tax Credit (LIHTC) eligible properties.

 Terms: 24-month loan with one 6-month extension (requires approval)